georgemccrae/capstone-project/README.md

 An important finding was that Spotify gives higher popularity rankings for a new releases and artists that have released new music recently.
 Therefore my target variable, Spotify popularity, was skewed to be higher the more recent it is.
 Here is Spotify's description of how it is calculated.

-- > “The popularity of the track.
+> “The popularity of the track.
 The value will be between 0 and 100, with **100 being the most popular.** The popularity is calculated by algorithm and is based, in the most part, on **the total number of plays the track has had and how recent those plays are.** Generally speaking, **songs that are being played a lot now will have a higher popularity** than songs that were played a lot in the past.
 Duplicate tracks (e.g. the same track from a single and an album) are rated independently.
 Artist and album popularity is derived mathematically from track popularity.
 Note that the popularity value may lag actual popularity by a few days: the value is not updated in real time.”*

+There were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).
+There was some unavoivable subjectivity in deducing which were outliers.

 The main takeaways from the EDA were -
 1) Rock and soul were the most popular music genres from the mid-60s to mid-70s.
 But as soul peaked in 1974 and slowly began to fade, rock continued to climb.
 Its run from 1982-86, when rock musicians occupied nearly 60% of available Hot 100 spots, is by far the most dominant stretch for any one genre.